sunnysideup/silverstripe-push-notifications/docs/en/INDEX.md

 SS_VAPID_PRIVATE_KEY=""
 ```

-# Add to home Screen
+# Feature 2: Add to home Screen (PWA)

+Note that the home screen feature is not supported on all devices.

+Especially on iOS, you will need to do some extra work to make it work.

 Ensure your site meets the following criteria: